mtho11/java2angular/README.md

 #### From Java(GWT) To Angular (learning resources)

 Perhaps the hardest part when first starting Angular development (especially when coming from something like java) is new toolsets and ecosystem.
 Everything is foreign.
 Fortunately, all the tools are quite easy to use.
 Certainly, easier to learn than the java ecosystem if you had to start learning java.
+However, in addition to learning javascript and Angular js there is the new toolchain (which is rapidly changing).

 These tools include:
 * WebIDE or Editor (need the proper plugins to make these tools useful)
 * Grunt (ant-like build tool) or Gulp - Only concerned with build tasks no version/dependency mgmt)